 Your Performance Pain and Sports Medicine provider takes time to review your medical history and your usual activities to diagnose the cause of knee pain.
 They perform a physical exam of your knee joint, testing your flexibility and range of motion.

-To get a better look at the inner structures of your knee, your physician may request imaging tests like X-rays or an ultrasound to identify tissue tears, areas of inflammation, and conditions like osteoarthritis.
+To get a better look at the inner structures of your knee, your physician may request imaging tests like X-rays, an ultrasound, or an MRI to identify tissue tears, areas of inflammation, and conditions like osteoarthritis.

 Other available treatment options for chronic knee pain include: